 Net profit margin was stable at 2% of gross revenue for each of the years ended December 31, 2020 and 2019.
-If revenue for 2019 had been presented on an as adjusted (non-IFRS) comparable basis to facilitate comparability, our net profit margin would have decreased by 1%, to 2% for the year ended December 31, 2020 from 3% for the year ended December 31, 2019.
+If revenue for 2019 had been presented on a comparable basis to facilitate comparability, our net profit margin would have decreased by 1%, to 2% for the year ended December 31, 2020 from 3% for the year ended December 31, 2019.
 This decrease primarily resulted from a decrease in total comprehensive income of 22% while revenues, as presented on a comparable basis, remained relatively stable.